BAIN MUSC 726T

 1200 log2 (3/2) ≈ 701.995¢

-when rounding to three decimal places, or nearest 1/1000 cent.
-The following mobile app will perform this calculation:
+The following mobile Web app will perform this calculation.

 Calculator: Bain, Ratio to Cents

-Here is the complete chromatic scale using cents, with the diatonic scale highlighted in bold type:
+It rounding all cent values to 3 decimal places, or nearest 1/1000 cent.
+Here is the 12-tet chromatic scale using cents, with the diatonic scale degrees highlighted using bold type:

 0, 100, 200, 300, 400, 500, 600, 700, 800, 900, 1000, 1100, 1200